sydni/auth-workshop/README.md

 In the sidebar under "API Manager", select Credentials, then select the OAuth consent screen tab.
 Choose an Email Address, specify a Product Name, and press Save.

-In the Credentials tab, select the New credentials drop-down list, and choose OAuth client ID.
+In the Credentials tab, select the Create credentials drop-down list, and choose OAuth client ID.

 Under Application type, select Web application.
 Register the origins from which your app is allowed to access the Google APIs, as follows.
 An origin is a unique combination of protocol, hostname, and port.
 In the Authorized JavaScript origins field, enter the origin for your app.
 You can enter multiple origins to allow for your app to run on different protocols, domains, or subdomains.
 You cannot use wildcards.
 In the example below, the second URL could be a production URL.

 http://localhost:8080

 https://myproductionurl.example.com

 The Authorized redirect URI field does not require a value.
 Redirect URIs are not used with JavaScript APIs.

 Press the Create button.

-From the resulting OAuth client dialog box, copy the Client ID, you will use it soon!!
+From the resulting OAuth client dialog box, make sure you write down the Client ID, you will use it soon!!
 The Client ID lets your app access enabled Google APIs.

 ![apis](https://cdn.meme.am/instances/62904902.jpg)